alvin-li/text_change_test/README.md

 * Phenomenal Page-Speed - AMP pages load blazing-fast and are automatically cached by Google for nearly instant load.

 ## New to AMP?
-We highly recommend checking out our documentation at shopsheriff.com/docs, or drop into our live chat, where we break down what AMP is and how it works for your
+We highly recommend checking out our documentation at shopsheriff.com/docs, where we break down what AMP is and how it works for your
 Shopify store.

 # Built-in Integrations include